 Setting the provision for ENID and other uncertainties is an area where expert judgement has been applied.
-At year-end 2021, considerations included the specific uncertainties which exist due to the COVID-19 pandemic and the impacts of the HSE cyber attack.
+At year-end 2022, considerations included the specific uncertainties which exist due to recent claims trends, the COVID-19 pandemic and the impact of inflation on claims costs.